DIVD-NL/web-csirt/cases/DIVD-2024-00019/personal-icedid-account.md

 ## Some credentials of your were found in a Botnet in Operation Endgame

 If you received a notification from us with the subject `Your personal login details found in Police operation - Please take action to avoid misuse - Ref:IcedID/2024-00019` it means that one or more email address and password combinations of unknown origin were found in the IcedID Botnet by the Dutch police.
-The email contains exact details about which credentials were haarvested, and from which computer.
+The email contains exact details about which credentials were harvested, and from which computer.

 ## What does this mean?